top of page

 In 2009 I was diagnosed with a rare type of ovarian cancer.
 Trust me, it threw me for a loop since ten years earlier, I had my ovaries removed.
 Sadly, it turned out that I had inherited a genetic defect that left me prone to this devastating disease.
 As a health care executive, I knew I had to do something positive.
 All I could think of were all the other women, like myself fighting for time.
 I placed my bet on the scant research on treatment drugs.
 So I hunted for the best research foundation I could find, The Ovarian Cancer Research Alliance (OCRA).

 One of the best features of the Fund, was it enabled people like me to set up their own fundraising site.
-So, in honor of my grandmother, Mathilda, who we believe died of ovarian/breast cancer in the early 1920's when treatments were strictly palliative.
+So, I did just that - in honor of my grandmother, Mathilda, who we believe died of ovarian/breast cancer in the early 1920's when treatments were strictly palliative.
 Mathilda's name had been swallowed in our family's history.
 There are no photos of her and no living relative could remember her name, only that she died of a 'woman's disease.'
 I finally found her in ancestory.com.
 For me, Mathilda symbolizes the thousands of women just like her, lost in history, who had minimal care.
 She's a symbol of how far we've come.

 When I was first diagnosed in 2009, I was expecting my first grandchild.
 I was afraid I'd never know her so I wrote Almost a Princess, as an ode to life and to share my voice through excerpts of my family's stories of strength.
 Now, seven grandchildren later, I've ridden the crest of amazing scientific discoveries - drugs that both treat and manage ovarian cancer.
 No doubt, I am deeply grateful for all the special moments in my life!